nonprofit marketing plan template

 First, enter your seed keyword into a keyword research tool like Semrush’s Keyword Magic Tool.

-A seed keyword is any bigger keyword from your niche used as a stepping stone to finding more keyword ideas.
+A seed keyword is any more significant keyword from your niche used as a stepping stone to finding more keyword ideas.

 Select your target location and hit “Search.”